 That came to light in a very poignant way.
 When they were escaping during the fall of Saigon, the Tran family was about to board a bus to the airport when young Phuc became hysterical.
 In calming him down they missed the first bus and caught the second.
 That first bus was hit by artillery and all on board were killed.
 The second bus made it safely.
 So today Phuc ponders the ‘what ifs’.
 His father cannot comprehend this line of thought.
 His father does not do “what ifs”.
 His father says “Why on earth do you waste time talking about what did not happen?”

 The right hemisphere of the human brain allows our creativity to explore the unknown and it is the left side that exercises the controls of calculation and logic.
 It is notable that the new wave of human distress, widespread social anxiety, has arisen at the same time that society has become increasingly reliant on technology to replace the left brain functions of calculation and logic, the reins on the subjunctive mood of the right hemisphere.
 Only two generations ago emphasis in classrooms was on developing ‘mental arithmetic’, the ability of students to carry out calculations using just the left hemisphere of their brain.
 This practice stimulated the electrical activity of that left hemisphere.
-When pocket calculators first came onto the market in the 1970’s it was forbidden to use them in the classroom but as their use gradually infiltrated classrooms, followed by laptop computers, the activity of the left hemisphere of young brains has weakened and the imagination of the right hemisphere has progressively dominated reality.
+When pocket calculators first came onto the market in the 1970’s it was forbidden to use them in the classroom but as their use gradually infiltrated classrooms, followed by laptop computers, the activity of the left hemisphere of young brains has weakened as the right hemisphere’s imaginations has progressively dominated reality.
 Anxiety is the inevitable outcome of a dominant right hemisphere of the brain when outcomes that we only imagine begin to present themselves as reality that will inevitably happen.
 Perhaps mental calculations should be included in our daily gym programme to compensate for the role of calculation technology in the same way that stationary bikes and treadmills compensate physically for the motorised technology.

 The Bible records that humans had been so successful in the development of common language that God and his angels became alarmed that by the construction of the Tower of Babel, humans were challenging God himself.
 To summarise the Biblical story according to Genesis 11: ‘throughout the land mankind spoke one language and they moved eastwards to the land of Shimar (Sumer).
 And they said: “Come let us build a town and tower with its top reaching to heaven”.’
 The Tower of Babel, said to be a baked brick structure intended to reach the heavens, was halted by God and his angels, because (Gen. 11: 6-9) “the Lord said, ‘If as one people speaking the same language they have begun to do this, then nothing they plan to do will be impossible for them.
 Come, let us go down and confuse their language so they will not understand each other.‘ So the Lord scattered them from there over all the earth, and they stopped building the city.
 That is why it was called Babel—because there the Lord confused the language of the whole world.”